COVID-19 Relief Grant

 - A committee will review applications based on dire financial need (food, housing, or health insecurities).
 Priority will be given to eligible artists who have traditionally been underserved by the grantmaking community including people of color and folk and traditional artists.

 - Awardees will receive an email notification and must complete a grant agreement.
-Payments will be issued as either a check or direct deposit based on the artist’s preference.
+Payments will be issued as either a check and mailed directly to the address provided on the grant agreement.

 Before I apply, am I guaranteed to receive funds?